Young Persons (Harmful Publications) Act, 1956

-BE it enacted by Parliament in the Seventh Year of Republic of India as follows-
+An Act to prevent the dissemination of certain publications harmful to young persons.
+BE it enacted by Parliament in the Seventh Year of the Republic of India as follows:-

 1. Short title, extent and commencement.

-(1) This Act may be called The Young Persons (Harmful Publications) Act, 1956.
+(1) This Act may be called the Young Persons (Harmful Publications) Act, 1956.

-(a) “Harmful publication” means any book, magazine, pamphlet, leaflet, newspaper) or other like publication which consists of stories told with the aid of pictures or without the aid of pictures or wholly in pictures, being stories portraying wholly or mainly-
+(a) “harmful publication” means any book, magazine, Pamphlet, leaflet, newspaper or other like publication which consists of stories told with the aid of pictures or without the aid of pictures or wholly in pictures, being stories portraying wholly or mainly-

-(i)The commission of offences; or
+(i) the commission of offences; or

-(ii)Acts of violence or cruelty; or
+(ii) acts of violence or cruelty; or

 in such a way that the publication as a whole would tend to corrupt a young person into whose hands it might fall, whether by inciting or encouraging him to commit offences or acts of violence or cruelty or in any other manner whatsoever;

-(b) “State Government” in relation to a Union Territory, means the administrator thereof,
+(b) “State Government” in relation to a Union territory, means the administrator thereof;

-(c) “Young person” means a person under the age of twenty years.
+(c) “young person” means a person under the age of twenty years.

 (1) If a person-

-(b) For purposes of sale, hire, distribution, public exhibition or circulation, prints, makes or produces or has in his possession any harmful publication, or
+(b) for purposes of sale, hire, distribution, public exhibition or circulation, prints, makes or produces or has in his possession any harmful publication, or

-(c) Advertises or makes known by means whatsoever that any harmful publication can be procured from or through any person,
+(c) advertises or makes known by any means whatsoever that any harmful publication can be procured from or through any person,

-(2) On a conviction under this section, the Court may order the destruction of all the copies of the harmful publication in respect of which the conviction was had and which are in the custody of the court or remain in the possession or power of the person convicted.
+(2) On a conviction under this section, the court may order the destruction of all the copies of the harmful publication in respect of which the conviction was had and which are in the custody of the court or remain in the possession or power of the person convicted.

 4. Power of Government to declare harmful publications forfeited.

-(1) The State Government may, if it is of opinion after consultation with the principal law officer of the State, whether called the Advocate General or by any other name, that any publication is a harmful publication declare, by order notified in the Official Gazette, that every copy of such publication shall be forfeited to the Government and every such notification shall state the ground for the order.
+(1) The State Government may, if it is of opinion after consultation with the principal law officer of the State, whether called the Advocate-General or by any other name, that any publication is a harmful publication, declare, by order notified in the Official Gazette, that every copy of such publication shall be forfeited to the Government and every such notification shall state the ground for the order.

-(2) Without prejudice to the provisions contained in sub-section (1) of Section 6, where there is an order of forfeiture under subsection (1) in respect of any publication it shall be lawful for any police officer to seize the same wherever found in the territories to which this Act extends.
+(2) Without prejudice to the provisions contained in sub-section (1) of section 6, where there is an order of forfeiture under sub-section (1) in respect of any publication it shall be lawful for any police officer to seize the same wherever found in the territories to which this Act extends.

 5. Appeal to High Court against order of forfeiture.

-Any person aggrieved by an order of forfeiture passed by the State Government under Section 4 may, within sixty days of the date of such order, apply to the High Court to set aside such order, and, upon such application the High Court may pass such order as it deems fit.
+Any person aggrieved by an order of forfeiture passed by the State Government under section 4 may, within sixty days of the date of such order, apply to the High Court to set aside such order, and upon such application the High Court may pass such order as it deems fit.

 6. Power to seize and destroy harmful publications.

-(3) Any publication seized under sub-section (1) shall be produced, as soon as may be, before a Magistrate of the first class, and any publication seized under sub-section (2) shall be produced as soon as may be, before the Court which issued the warrant.
+(3) Any publication seized under sub-section (1) shall be produced, as soon as may be, before a magistrate of the first class, and any publication seized under sub-section (2) shall be produced, as soon as may be, before the court which issued the warrant.

 7. Offences under this Act to be cognizable.